code-423n4/2022-10-inverse/README.md

 3. Allow an attacker to withdraw funds from other users, or lock user funds in escrows.
 4. Allow an attacker to avoid paying their DBR deficit, beyond negligible dust amounts.
 5. Cause accounting errors that may cause the contracts to automatically revert, either unintentionally or maliciously provoked.
-6. Allow an attacker to bypass the price dampening funcitonality of the pessimistic oracle.
+6. Allow an attacker to bypass the price dampening functionality of the pessimistic oracle.

 ### Setup
 FiRM is built using the Foundry framework.
 An installation guide can be found [here](https://book.getfoundry.sh/getting-started/installation).
 There are no other dependencies.